metro-sign/dc-metro/README.md

     - The board will automatically flash the version of CircuitPython and remount as _CIRCUITPY_.
     - If something goes wrong, refer to the [Adafruit Documentation](https://learn.adafruit.com/adafruit-matrixportal-m4/install-circuitpython).

-3. Decompress the _lib.zip_ file into the root of the _CIRCUITPY_ volume.
+3. Decompress the _lib.zip_ file from this repository into the root of the _CIRCUITPY_ volume.
 There should be one folder named _lib_, with a plethora of files underneath.
 You can delete _lib.zip_ from the _CIRCUITPY_ volume, as it's no longer needed.

     ![Lib Decompressed](img/lib.png)